 Did you realize that on Easter Sunday Saint Mary Magdalen saw Him in the garden when Peter and John did not!
 What a grace!

 I did not realize this till I wrote this page!
 See more about her below the coloring sheet.

 I did not realize this, yet on reading the Gospel of John Chapter 20 I see that she saw and spoke to Jesus before the Apostles.
 Not only that, she'd seen and spoken to two Angels.
-What a sweet thing!
+What a sweet thought for meditation!

 This is one of the manifestations of Jesus to His disciples.
 The first one is understood to have been to His Mother Mary as is only natural.

 Here's the Douay-Rheims Bible quote that goes with this story: